erSubhashThapa/100daysofcode/r2-log.md

 - ## Async/Await & Promises

   I ran into this [exact problem](https://stackoverflow.com/questions/54082327/why-does-logging-the-result-of-fetch-break-it-body-stream-is-locked) with `fetch()`.
-I get an error when I try to log the promise: `Uncaught (in promise) TypeError: Failed to execute 'json' on 'Response': body stream is locked`
+I get this error when I try to `console.log` the promise: `Uncaught (in promise) TypeError: Failed to execute 'json' on 'Response': body stream is locked`

   The reason is because:

   >.json() (and .body(), .text()) may only be called once.
+  >
+  >The HTTP request is modeled as a stream, and you can't really read from a stream twice.

+- ## Thoughts and Feelings:
+  Coding was hard today because I was hungry and freezing in the super cold cafe.

 ## Day 18, R2
 ### 4/28/19